tartley/belter/README.md

     ____X____

+Then main engines can thrust against the asteroid we've landed on.
+Cool!

-This is worse than a thrust-style tether, in that wiggling through gaps isn't as hair-raising.
-But it is better in that the asteroid moves in freefall, as opposed to a tethered spiral, and hence it's path can be more precisely and meaningfully predicted, both by the player, and by the game's HUD, for example in plotting orbits or estimated path to point of impact.
+This is worse than a thrust-style tether, in that wiggling through gaps with an asteroid in tow isn't as hair-raising.
+But it is better, in that the asteroid moves in freefall, as opposed to a tethered spiral, and hence its path can be more precisely and meaningfully predicted, both by the player, and by the game's HUD, for example in plotting orbits, predicted paths, or estimated points of impact.

 ## Framework